JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 \operatorname*{arg\,min}_{p∈\mathbb M} f(p)
 ```

-Within the groups we provide short notes on advantages of the individual solvers,
+Within the groups we provide short notes on advantages of the individual solvers, pointing our properties the cost ``f`` should have.
-for example whether ``f`` should be convex, or nonconvex – or whether the method works
-locally or even globally.
+We use 🏅 to indicate state-of-the-art solvers, that usually perform best in their corresponding group and 🫏 for a maybe not so fast, maybe not so state-of-the-art method, that nevertheless gets the job done most reliably.

 ## Derivative Free

 For derivative free only function evaluations of ``f`` are used.

 * [Nelder-Mead](NelderMead.md) a simplex based variant, that is using ``d+1`` points, where ``d`` is the dimension of the manifold.
-* [Particle Swarm](particle_swarm.md) use the evolution of a set of points, called swarm, to explore the domain of the cost and find a minimizer.
+* [Particle Swarm](particle_swarm.md) 🫏 use the evolution of a set of points, called swarm, to explore the domain of the cost and find a minimizer.
 * [CMA-ES](cma_es.md) uses a stochastic evolutionary strategy to perform minimization robust to local minima of the objective.

 ## First Order